 Ninety minutes prior to arrival, a warm lunch was served.
 I choose the grilled chicken, served with tomato-basil sauce, vegetable couscous, green beans, and a side salad.

-All in all, the meal service on this flight was excellent and far exceeded all my other meal services that I had onboard other USA carriers so far.
+All in all, the meal service on this flight was excellent and far exceeded all the other meal services that I had onboard other USA carriers so far.

 Onboard Snack Bar